dmerejkowsky/blog/content/en/post/0110-python-tests-tips.md

 And there you have it: I came up with using docstrings with pytest because it was a nice middle ground between those two approaches.

-* In Mocha, you usually write short text in `it()` and `describe()` - rarely several lines, but with docstrings the description can be as long as you need.
+* With Mocha, you write short descriptions in `it()` and `describe()` and there's no such thing as a "test name".
+* With Cucumber, you write long and detailed text using the English natural languages.

+I prefer the docstring solution to the ones above because:

+* docstrings can be as long as you want (you rarely see descriptions larger than one line in Mocha tests)
-* In Cucumber, your English text is in a different file than your supporting code and has to follow some kind of custom syntax, but with docstrings you can have no constraints at all for the formatting of your description, and it lives right next to the accompanying code
+* contrary to Cucumber, you are not forced to use any formatting or syntax in your description, and they live right next to the accompanying code

 ## Conclusion

 So what did we learn?

-* Being reviewed helps keeping your code readable - but you already knew that, right?
+* Being reviewed helps to keep your code readable - but you already knew that, right?
 * Exploring new languages and frameworks gives you insights on how to improve your code
 * If you are in a team that contains people who use different languages and frameworks than yours and you get them to review your code, it will lead to even better code because you'll be combining the two effects from above!